junxit/us-congress-bills-115/bill.md

 - **(2)** requires any property owner to permit public access (including access by Federal, State, or local agencies) to the property of the property owner, or to modify public access or use of property of the property owner under any other Federal, State, or local law;
 - **(3)** alters any duly adopted land use regulation, approved land use plan, or other regulatory authority of any Federal, State, or local agency, or conveys any land use or other regulatory authority to the local coordinating entity;
 - **(4)** authorizes or implies the reservation or appropriation of water or water rights;
+- **(5)** affects the licensing or relicensing of facilities by the Federal Energy Regulatory Commission within the proposed Heritage Area or upstream or downstream from the proposed Heritage Area on the Susquehanna River, including FERC Project No. 405-104;
-- **(5)** diminishes the authority of the State to manage fish and wildlife, including the regulation of fishing and hunting within the Heritage Area; or
+- **(6)** diminishes the authority of the State to manage fish and wildlife, including the regulation of fishing and hunting within the Heritage Area; or
-- **(6)** creates any liability, or affects any liability under any other law, of any private property owner with respect to any person injured on the private property.
+- **(7)** creates any liability, or affects any liability under any other law, of any private property owner with respect to any person injured on the private property.

 ## § 8.
 Evaluation; report

-- **(a)** *In General* Not later than 3 years before the date on which authority for Federal funding terminates for the Heritage Area, the Secretary shall—
+- **(a)** *In General* Not later than 3 years after the approval of the management plan under section 5(c), the Secretary shall—
   - **(1)** conduct an evaluation of the accomplishments of the Heritage Area; and
   - **(2)** prepare a report in accordance with subsection (c).
 - **(b)** *Evaluation* An evaluation conducted under subsection (a)(1) shall—